devgateway/www.developmentgateway.org/_posts/2005-10-19-increasing-business-going-online.md

 ---
 layout: post
 title: "Increasing Business by Going Online"
 excerpt: >
     Most of the inquiries handled by Marvelous Batiks now come online.
 Above, Ms. Masawe displays samples of her beautiful textiles.
 Tanzania In Tanzania, more than half the population lives on...
+thumbnail: images/posts/2005/img3.png
+thumbnail-alt: Picture of on Ethiopian lady
 categories:
-images:
+  - category 1
+  - category 2
+tags:
+  - tag1
+  - tag2
-  - url: images/posts/2005/cg_tanzania_masawe.jpg
+  - tag3
-    alt: 'Picture of Ms. Masawe'
-    caption: 'Most of the inquiries handled by Marvelous Batiks now come online.
-Above, Ms. Masawe displays samples of her beautiful textiles.'
 ---

 ## Tanzania